Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 	});
 	```

-	Will add `VERSION` key to ad calls with the current o-ads version in cust_params
+	Will add `OADS_VERSION` key to ad calls with the current o-ads version in cust_params

 #### `oAds.initialised`
 Triggered when the library has been initialised and the config has been set.
 (Note: the GPT library may not have been loaded by this point).